gregcaporaso/microbiogeo/doc/notes/permanova.rst

         Input_filepath                                          permanova_R_value       p_value
         ../../datasets/glen_canyon/unweighted_unifrac_dm.txt    29.2130439798           0.001

-The R value of 0.9984007035 indicates that samples taken from wet and dry environments are significantly different (i.e. there is clustering) due to the really "large" positive value that is close to 1.
-This is a result that we would expect, as there is also clear clustering in the 3D PCoA plots.
+The R value of 29.2130439798 indicates that there is significant clustering based on whether it is CurrentlyWet, we can tell due to its relatively “large” ratio.
+This is a result that we would expect from previous experments.
+The p-value of 0.001 indicates that the result is significant.

 Test 2
 ~~~~~~